Nov 262011

 Several contrails show up in this amazing video sequence of a full year of days shown simultaneously.

-9 Responses to “A History of the Sky”
+9 thoughts on “A History of the Sky”

 Wow.
 I’m sure there’s a pattern there but it’s just nice to look at.